Shedding light on dark matter spikes through refractive neutrino masses

-In this section, we present our results for the sensitivity of the time delay to the refractive mass, both in the absence and presence of a DM spike.
-Note that our analysis has been carried out by fixing the neutrino oscillation parameters to their best-fit values \cite{Esteban:2024eli,deSalas:2020pgw,Capozzi:2018ubv}.
-The other uncertainties have been treated according to the details outlined in~\cite{Pompa:2022cxc}.
+\textbf{\emph{Results -- }} For each mass ordering, we consider two scenarios: neutrinos propagating without entering the DM spike region at the GC, and neutrinos crossing the spike.

-\textbf{Sensitivity to $\bm{m_{\mathrm{dark}}}$ -} For each mass ordering, we consider two scenarios: neutrinos propagating without entering the DM spike region at the GC, and neutrinos crossing the spike.
-The results of this analysis are shown in Fig.~\ref{fig:Dchi2_VS_mdark}, and the obtained DUNE upper bound sensitivities on $m_{\rm dark}$ at $95\%$ C.L. are summarized in Tab.~\ref{tab:upper_bounds}.
-The horizontal dashed line marks the $95\%$ C.L. sensitivity on $m_{\rm dark}$, corresponding to $\Delta \chi^2(m_{\rm dark}) = 3.84$.
-For reference, the dotted lines reproduce the projected DUNE sensitivity to the vacuum neutrino mass $m_{\rm vac}$ from \cite{Pompa:2022cxc}.
+The resulting DUNE upper bound sensitivities on $m_{\rm dark}$ are shown in Fig.~\ref{fig:Dchi2_profiles} (top), and summarized in Tab.~\ref{tab:upper_bounds}.
+The horizontal dashed line marks the $95\%$ C.L., corresponding to $\Delta \chi^2(m_{\rm dark}) = 3.84$.
+For reference, the dotted lines reproduce the projected DUNE sensitivity to $m_{\rm vac}$ from \cite{Pompa:2022cxc}.
+Our analysis has been carried out by fixing the neutrino oscillation parameters to their best-fit values \cite{Esteban:2024eli,deSalas:2020pgw,Capozzi:2018ubv}, while the other uncertainties follow from~\cite{Pompa:2022cxc}.

 The solid and dashed lines represent cases in which neutrinos traverse or avoid the DM spike, respectively.
 For the spike, we adopt $\gamma=2.4$, corresponding to one of the steepest spike profiles considered in the literature, thereby providing an estimate of the maximal enhancement.
-The numerical values for these bounds are given in Tab.~\ref{tab:upper_bounds}.
 For other spike slopes, the sensitivity curves lie between the dashed and solid lines and are omitted for clarity.
-The bounds obtained by marginalizing Eq.~\ref{eq:chi2_fun} over both $t_{\rm off}$ and $\gamma$ are listed in parentheses in Tab.~\ref{tab:upper_bounds}.
-Overall, the presence of a spike can improve DUNE’s projected sensitivity to $m_{\rm dark}$ by up to a factor of three in both ordering scenarios.
+The dot-dashed lines refer to the sensitivity after marginalizing over $\gamma$ too.
+As expected, marginalization over $\gamma$ reduces the sensitivity to the upper bound on $m_{\rm dark}$.